MCI International launched its Telex World Letter service in about 1986

 Teletex System of Document Transfer Abandoned in The 1990s

-How was a Telex World Letter sent?
+This leads to the question: How was a Telex World Letter actually sent?

 An example of how a Telex World Letter would have been formatted